Transferring Large Sums of Money Internationally

 US expat counting hundred-dollar bills in preparation for sending large sums of money overseas.

-Whether you’re transferring foreign earnings to a US bank account, financially supporting your family in another country, or purchasing property overseas, life as an expat often involves transferring large sums of money internationally.
+Whether you’re transferring foreign earnings to a US bank account, financially supporting your family from abroad, or purchasing overseas property, expat life often involves transferring large sums of money internationally.

-Despite how common it is to move large sums of money internationally, doing so can trigger additional reporting obligations or incur expensive transfer fees.
-In fact, the average transfer fee is about 6% of the amount transferred.1
+While moving large sums of money internationally is common and necessary for most expats, it can still trigger additional reporting obligations or expensive transfer fees.
+In fact, the average transfer fee is about 6% of the amount transferred.1 So how do you minimize these fees and stay fully compliant?

 Below, we’ll go over some of the most important details about transferring large sums of money overseas, from the most cost-efficient approach to typical fees, tax implications, and more.